Our story, and how we got here...

-In the Spring of 2017, Lost Not Found (LNF) Founders Craig Kawamura and myself (Mike Ito) left our jobs to pursue our passions in surfing, surfboard shaping and surfing photography.
-We tell our story on why and how we got here and where we want to go.
+In the Spring of 2017, Lost Not Found (LNF) Founders Craig Kawamura and myself (Mike Ito) left their jobs to pursue our passions in surfing - surfboard shaping and surf photography.
+They tell our story on why and how they got here and where we want to go...

 Long story short, our story starts about 40 years ago, like many others like us, before and beyond, Craig started surfing, and so did I. Once you start, you get hooked.
 Everyone who surfs knows that and knows why.
 It's a fascination of catching and riding a wave, to set up for the bottom turn, look for the barrel or lip or curl or whatever you want to call it.
 When you pull out, you know you had the wave of the day or your life when you can't stop smiling, then you want more.
 It's a feeling I don't experience with anything else (except for a very few other things).
 This feeling is the essence of what we based our brand around... good vibes.

 Every waking moment was about going surfing.
 Before school, after school, during school, before work, during work, after work… it becomes an obsession!
 But as you know, we had to pay the bills and get some kind of job.

 Craig started shaping surfboards in 1993.
 In 1995, he worked and was mentored by master surfer/shaper Ben Aipa and his son Akila.
 He was fortunate to fine tune his shaping and design skills while working with Ben.